deficollective/defiscan/src/content/protocols/ccip.md

 ## Multichain Multisig (MCMS)

-Role owners of the `RBACTimelock` (governance) are multichain multisigs or MCMS for short.
+Role owners of the `RBACTimelock` (governance) are multichain multisigs or MCMS for short (see also [security council table](#security-council)).
 They allow to use the same signatures across many chains, as such only EOAs are supported and not smart contracts.

-Signing groups are arranged in a tree and each node in the tree has its own threshold.
-A group or interior node is successful if a quorum of its children are successful.
-The multisig signs, ie. sets a root successfully if the root group is successful.
+The MCMS is a multisig based of many children multisigs, the MCMS signs if the root multisig is successful.
+In order for the root to reach the quorum, its children need to reach their thresholds.
 EOAs are the leaves of the tree.

 ![MCMS](./diagrams/CCIP_MCMS.png)